EDUCBA

 • Level 2- 65 percent

-Minimum study hours Recommended CFA Institute recommends a minimum study of three hundred hours for an aspirant to qualify for each level of the program.
-CAIA Institute recommends a minimum study of two hundred hours for an aspirant to qualify for each level of the program.
+Minimum study hours Recommended CFA Institute recommends a minimum study of three hundred hours for aspirants to qualify for each program level.
+CAIA Institute recommends a minimum study of two hundred hours for aspirants to qualify for each program level.

 Conclusion

 A CFA course may take a longer duration to complete in comparison to a CAIA program.
-CFA course covers stocks, derivatives, financial analysis, investment and portfolio management, bonds, and even legitimate finance areas.
+The CFA course covers stocks, derivatives, financial analysis, investment and portfolio management, bonds, and even legitimate finance.

-On the other hand, a CAIA course covers topics pertaining to the due analysis, application and standards of practice in the areas of alternative investment that comprise of various range of real assets such as real estate, natural resources, intangible assets, infrastructure, commodities, etc., private equity, hedge funds, and structured items such as credit derivatives, and collateralized debt obligations.
+On the other hand, a CAIA course covers topics on the due analysis, application, and standards of practice in the areas of alternative investment that comprise various ranges of real assets such as real estate, natural resources, intangible assets, infrastructure, commodities, etc., private equity, hedge funds, and structured items such as credit derivatives, and collateralized debt obligations.

-CFA course recommends the candidates to devote at least 300 hours of study time to prepare for each level of the CFA exams, whereas a CAIA course recommends its candidates to devote at least 200 hours of study time to prepare for each level of CAIA exams.
+A CFA course recommends the candidates devote at least 300 hours of study time to prepare for each level of the CFA exams.
+In contrast, a CAIA course recommends its candidates devote at least 200 hours of study time to prepare for each level of CAIA exams.

 Recommended Articles